chandantiwari/mindmeld/README.md

 ```

 The calculation of Lewi numbers is the most beneficial part of this
-package, doing the same calculation by hand was very time
+package, doing the same calculation by hand was very time consuming
-consuming.
-The decan information required for this calculation are
+(The decan information required for this calculation are calculated
-taken from SwissEph package.
-We wrapped this library with some Java
+through SwissEph package which we wrapped with the Java code found
-code found under jlewi directory.
+under jlewi directory, whose output is already under `data` folder).

 All details for sign, number explanations can be found under
 `doc/details` folder.
 For Spiller sign Taurus explanation for example